 Whenever the ATV is left unattended, always place the transmission in PARK and lock the parking brake.

 Belt Life

-To extend belt life, use low forward gear in heavy pulling situations and when operating at less than seven miles per hour for extended periods of time.
+To extend belt life, use low forward gear when pulling a heavy load at less than seven miles per hour for extended periods and when operating uphill at a slow speed.